LonelyOrphan/100-days-of-code/log.md

 ### 19th October 2020 - Day 12

 Completed 4 hour C++ training vid.
-Stuff I rememeber - case/switch is the same.
+Stuff I remember - case/switch is the same.
 Mainly, the course helped to concrete better understanding of OOP.
 Javascript seems similar here.

 ### 22nd October 2020 - Day 13

-Ran through switch/case statements.
+Ran through switch/case statements in FCC.
 Also a reminder that in a function, a statement using comparisons will evaluate to either true or false.
 This allows you to shorten if/else statements that return a boolean value.

+Functions in Javascript are essentially Objects.
+Like Objects, they can be assigned to variables, passed to other functions and returned from functions.

+**Idea for program - Take entire text from log and arrange in reverse so latest entries are at the top.**